davidmerfield/Tuuune/notes/To do.md

-# To do
+## General

+- Ensure app complies with YT and SCs api TOS
+- This won't work disclaimer for mobile/ipad/internet explorer

+## Song card

+- Make queued and starred and playing and loading states dynamic and rechecked each time the view is rendered
+- Undo add to queue
+- Make song cards responsive

+## Discover

-# Precache valid results then select from those instead of hammering YTs API?
-Would be so much quicker...
+- Precache valid results then select from those
-		- This is a good idea.
-Store the songs in JSON.
+		- Store the songs in JSON
-		- select 200 good songs with attractive album covers to form favorable first impression
+		- Select 200 good songs with attractive album covers to form favorable first impression

-- Create introductory visual to explain how discover works, set users expectations to have to wade through shit
+- Create introductory visual
+		- Explain how discover works, set users expectations
-		-	Emphasize this is for listening to good music you've never heard of... no genre options just new shit
+		-	Emphasize this finds music you've never heard of... no genre
 		- It takes effort on your part, is this an active process
+		- One big button to start listening, first song preloaded

+- Make sure every song we show to the user can be played
-- add region detection/selection to make sure no 'video not available in your country'
+		- Add region detection/selection

-- Nice truncation
+- Stop songs the user has seen from showing up again in search results

+## Player

+- Add loading/buffering state to player
+- Add better flash detection
+	- Show sound cloud embed if flash not enabled
+- Add error handling for players
+- Fix progress bar
+- Add tooltips to star and permalink
+- Prevent player from playing two songs at the same time

+## Starred

+- Add dynamic label for starred song count to nav
+- Work out how to robustly backup starred songs locally, perhaps cookies? they don't persist very well throughout sessions

+## Queue
-- Loading then playing animation for song card
+- Add dynamic label for queued song count to nav
+- Add label which shows how many songs there are in queue Save queue locally

+## History
+- Fix play history
+- Save history locally
-- added to queue state for song card
+- Allow yourself to play a song from history

+## Fun shit
+- Add nice colors
+- Add fun design touches
+- Design a logo
+- Add neat about project
+- Make fun use of custom cursors

+--------------- SHARE THIS ----------------

+# Future To Do

+- make player work without flash
-- add 'quality' indicator to song card / hotness incidator
+- Add 'quality' indicator to song card
-- make song cards responsive width to fill screen
-- add loading/buffering state to player

 - add volume setting to player, media players
-- make player work without flash
-- show youtube player for youtube songs
-- add star button to song cards
-- try to avoid distorting the album art too much
-- this won't work disclaimer for mobile/ipad/internet explorer

-Discover

-- stop already seen songs from showing up again in search results

-Starred

-- Add dynamic label which shows how many starred songs there are
-- Work out how to robustly backup starred songs locally, perhaps cookies? they don't persist throughout sessions
-- explain that the songs might get removed, follow me on twitter for updates

-Queue
-- Add label which shows how many songs there are in queue Save queue locally

-History
-Save history locally
-Allow yourself to play a song from history
-Player
-- fix progress bar
-- add tooltips to star and permalink
-- show sound cloud embed if flash not enabled
-- prevent played from playing two songs at the same time
-- save play history

-Footer
-- add legal disclaimer

-# After launch

 - add related songs which fly out around the current song card in a circle, use spotify's api for this too
 - Add sensible animation
 - Make a community